Trump pushes suggestions to prevent gun violence

 "If a potential 'sicko shooter' knows that a school has a large number of very weapons talented teachers (and others) who will be instantly shooting, the sicko will NEVER attack that school," Trump continued Thursday.
 "Cowards won't go there...problem solved.
 Must be offensive, defense alone won't work!"

-Later Thursday morning, Trump defended the NRA shortly before its executive vice president and CEO, Wayne LaPierre, was due to speak at the Conservative Political Action Conference.
+Later Thursday morning, Trump defended the NRA shortly before its executive vice president and CEO, Wayne LaPierre, spoke at the Conservative Political Action Conference.

 "What many people don't understand, or don't want to understand, is that Wayne, Chris and the folks who work so hard at the @NRA are Great People and Great American Patriots.
 They love our Country and will do the right thing.
 MAKE AMERICA GREAT AGAIN!"
 Trump tweeted.